Dennis Gilbert (ice hockey): Amateur

-Gilbert played junior hockey with the Buffalo Jr. Sabres in the Ontario Junior Hockey League and the Chicago Steel in the United States Hockey League (USHL) before he was selected in the third round, 90th overall, in the 2015 NHL entry draft by the Chicago Blackhawks.
+Gilbert played junior hockey as a defenseman with the Buffalo Jr. Sabres in the Ontario Junior Hockey League before graduating to the Chicago Steel in the United States Hockey League (USHL).
+In his only season in the USHL in 2014–15, he scored four goals and 23 assists for 27 points in 59 games.
+While with the Steel, he committed to play college hockey at the University of Notre Dame.